WasiqB/coteafs-appium/README.md

 ```
 If this won't solve the issues, than you need to remove old versions from your **.m2** repository from your local machine for both **SnakeYaml** and **Google's Guava**.

-2. For now, you must use external server as server started from Framework is causing problem for IOS.
-For Android it works.

 # Following not yet supported
 Windows platform is not yet supported which will be done later.
+We will decide the priority and release it in new releases.
-* Windows Platform
+* Windows Devices.
+* Simulators / Emulators.
+* Starting of Appium server from script for iOS devices.
-* Mobile web apps
+* Mobile web apps testing on device browsers.
+* Parallel execution is not tested, that's why mentioned here.
+It may work.

 # Framework Status
 Area | Status